near/NEPs/0000-account-name-system.md

 # Summary
 [summary]: #summary

-The Account Name System is a hierarchical and decentralized naming system for accounts, contracts and applications running on the NEAR blockchain.
+The Account Name System is a hierarchical and decentralized naming system for accounts, contracts, and applications running on the NEAR blockchain.
-It describes rules with which a new account names can be registered.
+It describes rules with which new account names can be registered.

 # Motivation
 [motivation]: #motivation